Engineer Special Brigade: Amphibious Training Center

 The Army activated its Amphibious Training Center at Camp Edwards on 22 May 1942, with Colonel Frank A. Keating, the chief of staff of the 2nd Infantry Division, assigned to command it.
 It became active on 15 June 1942.
 The 45th Infantry Division underwent training at Camp Edwards from 15 July to 20 August 1942.
 Training concluded with major amphibious maneuvers from 17 to 19 August, during which the division conducted a shore-to-shore operation, embarking from Washburn Island, Massachusetts, and crossing Vineyard Sound to land on Martha's Vineyard, about 6 mi away.
 It was followed by the 36th Infantry Division, which arrived on 22 August, and completed its training on 3 October.
 The final three days saw a repeat of the shore-to-shore exercise the 45th had conducted.

 The Amphibious Training Center moved to Camp Carrabelle in October 1942.
 The first formation to undergo training there was the 38th Infantry Division, which commenced its amphibious warfare training there on 23 November 1942.
 The final shore-to-shore amphibious maneuver was conducted on 17 to 19 December, but performance was not considered satisfactory by the Amphibious Training Center staff, and it was repeated on 28 to 30 December.
 Camp Carrabelle was renamed Camp Gordon Johnston 13 January 1943.
 The 28th Infantry Division commenced training on 28 January 1943, and conducted its landing exercise on 7 to 9 March.
 This was the last division to be trained by the Amphibious Training Center, although three separate battalions, the 81st Chemical Battalion, 61st Medical Battalion and 462nd Anti-Aircraft Artillery Automatic Weapons Battalion, received training there in May 1943.

 On 10 March 1943, the Chief of Staff of the United States Army, General George Marshall, and the Commander-in-Chief, United States Fleet, Admiral Ernest King, entered into an agreement that amphibious training would henceforth be a Navy responsibility.
 The Army Ground Forces was relieved of responsibility for the Amphibious Training Center on 16 March, and it was closed on 10 June.

+Training for Operation Downfall

+Following the defeat of Germany in May 1945 (V-E Day), the US Army implemented a significant shift in its training program, primarily focused on preparing for Operation Downfall, the planned invasion of the Japanese home islands.
+Requiring large-scale movements and specialized training for the final phase of WWII.
+This redeployment training program, known as Redeployment Training or Rotation and Redistribution, featured the use of underwater demolitions for obstacle clearance by ESB units and beach defenses.